Fenlon37/data-analytics-power-bi-report673/README.md

 5. **Date Table**
 Creation: Generated a continuous date table using DAX, spanning the earliest *Order Date* to the year end containing the latest *Shipping Date*.
 DAX Columns:
-Day of Week
+Day of Week,
-Month Number
+Month Number,
-Month Name
+Month Name,
-Quarter
-Year
+Quarter,
+Year,
-Start of Year, Start of Quarter, Start of Month, Start of Week The code for creating the table is outlined within SC4.
+Start of Year, Start of Quarter, Start of Month, Start of Week.
+The code for creating the table is outlined within SC4.
 The table was marked as a date table (SC5).